Get Rid of Warts with This Garlic-Lemon Treatment

-- Make sure to cover the affected area and cover with a plaster to let it work overnight.
+- Make sure to cover the affected area and cover with a band-aid to let it work overnight.

-- The next day, rinse your skin with a lot of water and dry well.
+- The next day, rinse your skin with a lot of water and dry it well.

 - Repeat every night until the wart is gone.

-Never try to forcibly remove the wart.
+Never try to forcibly remove the wart with your hands or any instrument.
 This can cause injury and infection far worse than the aesthetic problems of a simple wart of verruca.

-To prevent the spread of warts, avoid reusing items that have had direct contact with them (towels etc).
+To prevent the spread of warts, avoid reusing items that have had direct contact with them (cotton, towels, band-aid, etc).
 If you must use them, be sure to disinfect them first.

 To determine the most appropriate method of wart removal, the area should be thoroughly checked by a dermatologist.

 According to the MSD Manual, there are no firm guidelines for wart treatment, so everything will depend on the case.
 It also notes that salicylic acid is the most commonly used topical agent.